LME Zinc

-LME Zinc is a group of spot, forward, and futures contracts traded on the London Metal Exchange (LME), for delivery of special high-grade Zinc with a 99.99% purity minimum that can be used for pre-sale handling, physical delivery of sales or purchases, investment, and speculation.
-Producers, semi-fabricators, consumers, recyclers, and merchants can use Zinc futures contracts to hedge Zinc price risks and to reference prices.
+LME Zinc is a group of spot, forward, and futures contracts traded on the London Metal Exchange (LME) for the delivery of zinc.
+The zinc, which is of 99.9% purity, can be used for pre-sale handling and physical delivery of sales or purchases, and investments.
+Producers, semi-fabricators, consumers, recyclers, and merchants can use zinc futures contracts to hedge zinc price risks and to reference prices.

-As of December 31, 2019, LME Zinc contracts were associated with 51,200 metric tons of physical zinc stored in LME-approved warehouses worldwide, or representing around 0.4% of the 2019 world zinc production of 13 million metric tons.
+As of December 31, 2019, LME Zinc contracts were associated with 51,200 metric tons of physical zinc stored in LME-approved warehouses worldwide, representing around 0.4% of the 2019 world zinc production of 13 million metric tons.
 Their prices act as reference prices for physical global zinc transactions.
-This practice started in the 1970s, when base metal producers began using LME futures contract prices as reference prices for spot market transactions.

 Contract description

 LME Zinc contracts trade on the London Metal Exchange.
-The contracts require physical delivery of the asset for settlement, and the deliverable assets for the contracts are 25 tons of high-grade primary zinc.
+The contracts require physical delivery of zinc for settlement, and the deliverable assets for the contracts are 25 tonnes of high-grade primary zinc.
 Contract prices are quoted in US dollars ($) per ton.
-LME prices have minimum tick sizes of $0.50 per ton (or $12.50 for one contract) for open outcry trading in the LME Ring and electronic trading on LME-select, while minimum tick sizes are reduced for inter-office telephone trading to $0.01 per ton (or $0.50 for one contract).
-Carry trades involving Zinc futures also have reduced minimum tick sizes to $0.01 per ton.
-Contracts are organized along LME's promotional date (or delivery date) structure.
+LME prices have minimum tick sizes of $0.50 per ton (or $12.50 for one contract) for open outcry trading in the LME Ring and electronic trading on LME Select, while minimum tick sizes for inter-office telephone trading are $0.01 per ton (or $0.50 for one contract).
+Carry transactions involving zinc futures also use minimum tick sizes of $0.01 per ton.
+Contracts are organized along LME's prompt date (or delivery date) structure.

-Prompt date structure
+Contract Date structure

 LME offers three groups of LME Zinc contracts with daily, weekly, and monthly delivery dates.
-Contracts with daily settlement dates are available from two days to three months in the future, which means that on 2020-05-12, contracts with daily delivery dates for 2020-05-14, 2020-05-18, 2020-05-19 ...
-2020-08-10, 2020-08-11, and 2020-08-12 are available for trading.
-Contracts with weekly settlement dates are available from three months to six months in the future, which means that on 2020-05-12, contracts with weekly delivery dates for 2020-08-12, 2020-08-19, 2020-08-26 ...
-2020-11-12, 2020-11-18, and 2020-11-25 are available for trading.
-Contracts with monthly settlement dates are available from six months to 123 months in the future, which means that on 2020-05-12, contracts with monthly delivery dates for 2020-05-20, 2020-06-17, 2020-07-15, ...
-2020-06-19, 2020-07-17, and 2030-08-21 are available for trading.
+Trades can be placed on contracts with daily settlement dates from two days to three months in the future.
+Contracts settled weekly are available for trading three to six months in the future.
+Trades can also be placed on contracts with monthly settlement dates from six months to 123 months in the future.